gnivil/SQLAlchemy/README.md

-# Surfs Up!
+# SQLAlchemy Challenge - Surfs Up!

 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
 To help with your trip planning, you need to do some climate analysis on the area.
 The following outlines what you need to do.

 -----

-# Step 1 - Climate Analysis and Exploration
+## Step 1 - Climate Analysis and Exploration

-To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+Used Python and SQLAlchemy to do basic climate analysis and data exploration of climate database.
+All of the following analysis completed using SQLAlchemy ORM queries, Pandas, and Matplotlib

 * Import Dependencies
 ```python